cockroachdb/docs/src/current/releases/cloud.md

 docs_area: releases
 ---

 {{ site.data.products.db }} supports the latest major version of CockroachDB and the version immediately preceding it.
-All clusters are subject to automatic upgrades to the latest supported patch version. {{ site.data.products.serverless }} clusters are subject to automatic upgrades for both patch and major releases.
 For more information, see the [{{ site.data.products.db }} Upgrade Policy](../cockroachcloud/upgrade-policy.html).

 For details on features that are not supported in {{ site.data.products.serverless }}, see [Unsupported Features in {{ site.data.products.serverless }}](../cockroachcloud/serverless-unsupported-features.html).